MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

     2. Under **Duration** select the **Start Time** and for **End Time**, select the **number of minutes** or select and enter the **Specific end time**.

-    3. Under **Schedule is effective beginning**, specify when this schedule is allowed to take effect and if you require it to no longer be valid after a period of time, click the option **The schedule expires on** and select a future expiration date.
+    3. Under **Schedule is effective beginning**, specify when this schedule is allowed to take effect and if you require it to no longer be valid after a period of time, select the option **The schedule expires on** and select a future expiration date.

         > [!NOTE]
         > The minimum value for Number of minutes is 5.
 The maximum value is 1,051,200 (2 years).